ankitpokhrel/jira-cli/README.md

 ## Support the project
 Your suggestions and feedbacks are highly appreciated.
-Feel free to [start a discussion](https://github.com/ankitpokhrel/jira-cli/discussions) or [create an issue](https://github.com/ankitpokhrel/jira-cli/issues/new) to share your experience about the tool or to discuss a feature/issue.
+Feel free to [start a discussion](https://github.com/ankitpokhrel/jira-cli/discussions) or [create an issue](https://github.com/ankitpokhrel/jira-cli/issues/new) to share your experience with the tool or to discuss a feature/issue.

 If you think this tool is useful, saves you a lot of work, and lets you sleep much better, then consider supporting the